-The current terminology was adopted by Conservation Halton, other Conservation Authorities across Ontario and the Ontario Ministry of Natural Resources (OMNR) in February, 2012.
+The current terminology was adopted by Conservation Halton, other Conservation Authorities across Ontario and the Ontario Ministry of Natural Resources and Forestry (MNRF) in February, 2012.
 The change is to ensure flood messages are consistent and in line with severe weather terminology used by other agencies such as Environment Canada and the Weather Network.
-The terms were developed by a committee of representatives of Conservation Authorities, Conservation Ontario, the Ministry of Natural Resources, Environment Canada, and other agencies
+The terms were developed by a committee of representatives of Conservation Authorities, Conservation Ontario, the Ministry of Natural Resources and Forestry, Environment Canada, and other agencies

 The following is the flood and water safety message terminology used by Conservation Halton: